codership/documentation/galeracluster/source/documentation/wsrep-functions.rst

 .. csv-table::
    :class: doc-options

-   "Function", "``WSREP_LAST_WRITTEN_GTID()``"
+   "Function", "``WSREP_SYNC_WAIT_UPTO_GTID()``"
    "Required Arguments", "Global Transaction ID" "Optional Arguments", "timeout"
    "Initial Version", "Version 4.0"

 This function blocks the client until the node applies and commits the given :term:`Global Transaction ID`.
+Optional argument accepts timeout in seconds.
-If you don't provide a timeout, it defaults to the value of :ref:`repl.causal_read_timeout <repl.causal_read_timeout>`.
+If you don't provide a timeout, it will continue to block indefinitely.
 It returns the following values:

 - ``1``: The node applied and committed the given Global Transaction ID.